CM4all/beng-proxy/doc/translation.rst

 - ``AUTO_BROTLI_PATH``: Build the precompressed Brotli path by appending :file:`.br` to the ``PATH``.

-- ``DEFLATED``: Absolute path of a precompressed version of the file.
-  The file is compressed with the “deflate” algorithm, without ``gzip`` headers.
-May follow the ``PATH`` packet.

 - ``GZIPPED``: Absolute path of a precompressed version of the file.
   The file is compressed with ``gzip``.
 May follow the ``PATH`` packet.

 - ``AUTO_GZIPPED``: Build the precompressed path by appending “``.gz``” to the ``PATH``.
 Unlike ``GZIPPED``, this is compatible with ``BASE``.

-- ``AUTO_DEFLATE``: Deflate the response on-the-fly if the client accepts it.
-This consumes a lot of CPU and should only be used for dynamic responses which can be compressed well.

 - ``AUTO_GZIP``: Compress the response on-the-fly if the client accepts the ``gzip`` encoding.
 This consumes a lot of CPU and should only be